 Also, we will try each week one new Broadway song in an attempt to find something they will like to keep singing.
 (Check out my Broadway musicals list page for ideas.)

 For girls, a good first song might be "Castle on a Cloud" from Les Miserables.
-It is a pretty sure-fire hit (though I consider it really too low for little kids).
+It is a pretty sure-fire hit (though I consider it really too low for little kids, they still want to sing it!).
 And "In My Own Little Corner" from Cinderella is fun, though it has a twisty melody filled with half steps and some difficult intervals.

 Another is "On the Good Ship Lollipop."
 This can be found in Popular Solos for Young Singers, a book with a CD that I frequently recommend that parents buy.